 Fly Fishing For Wounded American Veterans

 Its estimated that over 500,000 US miltary personnel returning from Iraq & Afghanistan suffer from physical and psychological injuries, PTSD (Post Traumatic Stress Disorder) and TBI (Traumatic Brain Injury).
 Over 70% of our wounded warriors recieve little to no treatment for these injuries.
 Some of these young men & women don't even realize they have severe PTSD.
-Only about 1 % of young Americans ever serve in defense of the United States of America in combat operations, thats a very small fraternity of brave souls that step forward for you.
+Only about 1 % of young Americans ever serve in defense of the United States of America in combat operations, thats a very small fraternity of brave souls that step forward for us.

 Medical research data concludes without intervention and treatment these wounded warriors are more likely to suffer from alcohol and substance abuse, joblessness and homelessness, divorce and commit suicide.
 We just happen to think that those that step forward to protect our freedoms and liberties deserve better treatment and some gratitude.
 Please take the time out of your busy schedules to reach out to wounded Veterans that need a little help.
 Recreational therapy is real.

 L to R: Fly Fishing Guide Chris'Bear Spray' Roche, ECU Dr. Matt Fish, USMC Major Troy Garlock, USMC Cpl Vince Holliday, USMC Sgt Mariusz Klekotko, Fly Fishing Guide Steve 'Nightcrawler' Patterson, USMC Lt.
 Col (ret) Steven 'Astro' Patterson, USMC SSgt Krista Nelson, Fly Fishing Guide Vietnam Veteran Calvin 'Big Trout' Norton.